 Just like all other treatments, sclerotherapy also has potential drawbacks and limitations.
 The primary limitation is that it doesn’t work for everyone.
 Sclerotherapy is generally recommended for patients with spider veins and small varicose veins.
 As such, if you have large varicose veins or underlying chronic venous insufficiency (vein disease), your vein doctor may recommend radiofrequency ablation, VenaSeal, or other minimally invasive procedures, either with or without sclerotherapy.

-Please consult a vein doctor in NY who carefully examines your leg veins to recommend the ideal treatment for you.
+Please consult a vein doctor in New York who carefully examines your leg veins to recommend the ideal treatment for you.